 3. Submission of Project Proposals

-3.1 Italian and Israeli applicants must send their Project Proposal by means of the attached Application Form (Annex 1), as indicated below.
+3.1 Italian and Israeli applicants must send their Project Proposal, as indicated below.
 All sections of the Application Form must be completed and the final version of the Proposal must be signed:

 - In Italy, by the Legal Representative of the applying entity or company and by the Principal Investigator (PI);